smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 available from the ``WebAdministartion`` module.

 Another powerful tool for administering IIS is ``appcmd``.
-I have to admit I don't often use it and find it is pretty complicated.
+I have to admit I don't often use it because I find it is pretty complicated.
 Where I do prefer ``appcmd`` is when reviewing/modifying settings of a website/application pool.
 Using the tool can take a bit getting of learning.
-Most of the commands can take parameters which act like queries on the configuration to perform the change or read the settings you want.
 You might want to read the [introduction][intro] for ``appcmd`` to see exactly what I mean.

+I find it really helps me understand the tool by thinking of the underlying configuration files.
+The primary files are the ``applicationHost.config`` for the server level and ``web.config`` for individual applications.
+They are standard XML and many of the commands act like filters or modifiers on the elements in either of these documents.
+The syntax for these expressions feels like XPath.

 Probably my favourite part about managing IIS is how well the configuration is documented.
-You can find information on every setting, what version they were added to and exactly how they work from the IIS website.
-The settings typically work with either the xml configuration files (i.e. ``web.config``) or using ``appcmd``.
+On the IIS website, [www.iis.net][iis.net], you can find information on every setting, what version they were added to and exactly how they work.
+The settings typically work with either the xml configuration files directly (i.e. ``web.config``) or using ``appcmd``.
 For example here is the documentation for [application pools][pools] and how to configure their [recycling][recycling] based on [requests or memory limits][periodicRestart].
 Wonderful!